CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Stock-Market-Robot-Version-2

-This code is so brand new that it is still being written and developed, so it is still in the beta testing phase right now.
+This code is so brand new that it is still in the beta testing phase right now.
-It still might work, though.
+It still might mostly work, though.

 Stock Market Robot This is a stock market portfolio management application that helps minimize losses and maximize profits.
 This works with the Alpaca stock market trading broker.